 A major strategy of the Board has been to reduce the reliance on the external funding facilities provided by banks (ANZ and Westpac) through increasing and diversifying the investor base of the AIDF.

-To achieve growth we have continued to develop the relationship with our existing clients and build new ones.
-The AIDF is actively engaging with the Company Schools to develop strong relationships with these important entities.
+To achieve growth we have continued to develop the relationship with our existing clients while also developing new clients.
+The AIDF is actively engaging with the Company Schools of the Diocese to develop strong relationships with these important entities.

-During 2019 the AIDF further developed its existing relationship with other Dioceses and their Diocesan Funds.
+During 2020 the AIDF further developed its existing relationship with other Dioceses and their Diocesan Funds.
 The AIDF continues to seek to grow and diversify the Investment portfolio.

-Ongoing: Investments at the end of 2019 were \$66 million (9% growth since 2017).
+Ongoing: Investments at the end of 2020 were \$90 million (37% growth since 2019).